Jonathan2251/lbd/source/otherinst.rst

 Logic instructions support will come after arithmetic section.
 In spite of that llvm backend handle the IR only, we get the IR from the corresponding C operators with designed C example code.
-Through compiling with C code, readers can know exactly what C statements are handled by each chapter's appending code.
+Through compiling with C code, readers can know exactly what kind of C statements are handled by each chapter's appending code.
 Instead of focusing on classes relationship in this backend structure of last chapter, readers should focus on the mapping of C operators and llvm IR and how to define the mapping relationship of IR and instructions in td.